mtsmn/IoT/gateways/iotgw.md

 2. `cd openwhisk-package-watsoniotp/packages`
 3. `./installCatalog.sh AUTH APIHOST WSK_CLI`

-where *AUTH* is your authorization key, *APIHOST* is the OpenWhisk hostname, and *WSK_CLI* is the location of the Openwhisk CLI binary.
+where *AUTH* is your authorization key, *APIHOST* is the IBM Cloud Functions hostname, and *WSK_CLI* is the location of the IBM Cloud Functions CLI binary.